 You won't believe how easy this marinara sauce is.

 Depending on how long you simmer it for, it can be ready in as little as 10 minutes from start to finish.

-- ¼ cup oil (palm oil or light olive or avocado oil as they have higher smoke points)
+- Oil: For oil, I recommend using either organic palm oil, organic light olive oil, or organic avocado oil as they have higher smoke points.